 Recent work across many species suggests endogenous retroviruses have a significant effect on the RNA level regulation of gene expression in their hosts.
 This makes them a significant source of genetic variation in some species.

-In some more recent retroviral integrands, it can be very hard to distinguish the endogenous versions from their infectious counterparts.
+In some more recent retroviral integrands including those in cats and koalas, it can be very hard to distinguish the endogenous versions from their infectious counterparts.
 The infectious and inherited forms of the virus can and do swap gene segments and influence disease pathogenesis in complex ways.

 Our research and its impact

-Here in the One Virology Research Group, we’ve developed bio-informatics methods for identifying and classifying ERVS in genomic information, as well as mapping their expression in transcriptomics data sets.
+Here in the One Virology Research Group, we’ve developed bio-informatics methods for Illumina and nanopore data for identifying and classifying ERVS in genomic information, as well as mapping their expression in transcriptomics data sets.

-One major research focus is koala retrovirus (KoRV), which is transitioning into an ERV and having a significant impact on its hosts’ genetics and pathology.
-We’re working with teams at the University of Queensland and the University of Adelaide, influencing disease and population management programmes for this threatened species.
+One major research focus is koala retrovirus (KoRV), which is transitioning into an ERV and having a significant impact on its host’s genetics and pathology.
+We’re working with teams at the University of Queensland and the University of Adelaide with funding from the QLD department of the environment and heritage, influencing disease and population management programmes for this threatened species.
+Our recent work with Long Leat safari park and the University of Melbourne has identified defective versions of the virus in populations with low viral loads.
+These variants may be inhibiting the infectious virus.
+Other work in collaboration with the Leibniz Institute for zoo and wildlife research has demonstrated that KoRV is definitely responsible for the very high rates of cancer in some koala populations.